mrgulshanyadav/adamant-tradebot/README.md

 # Profit trading

-Profit trading is a mode in which a bot runs orders according to some strategy.
-For Profit trading, see other software—[CoinOptimus](https://github.com/Adamant-im/adamant-coinoptimus).
+Profit Trading is a mode where the bot executes orders based on a chosen strategy.
+For profit-trading functionality, see our other software—[CoinOptimus](https://github.com/Adamant-im/adamant-coinoptimus).

 # Features